 Creating a Standard Item

-In iVendNext, a Standard Item is the most basic type of product or service you can create.
-It represents a single product without any variations, such as a specific brand of bottled water or a particular model of a smartphone.
-Standard items are ideal for products that do not require tracking by size, color, batch, or serial number.
+In iVendNext, a Standard Item is the most basic type of item you can create.
+It represents a standalone item without any variations in attributes such as size, color, batch, or serial number.
+This article provides a step-by-step guide to creating a standard item in iVendNext.

 Prerequisites